petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-configuration-types-reference.md

 - `navigationMenuSelector` (Available Liferay 7.4+)

 !!! note
     Configuration values inserted into the FreeMarker context honor the defined `datatype` value specified in the JSON file.
-For example, if the `dataType` is String, `configuration.[name-value]?is_string` is `true`.
+For example, if the `dataType` is `String`, `configuration.[name-value]?is_string` is `true`.

 ## Text Configuration

-This JSON configuration creates an input text field you can implement for cases where you must enter a text option manually:
+This JSON configuration creates an input text field for adding text manually:

 ```json
 {